ly0wenka/wp_zzv/wp-content/plugins/surerank/readme.txt

 == Changelog ==
+### 1.6.1 - 23-December-2025 ###
+* Improvement: Removed default title prefixes from taxonomy, archive, and post type archive pages.
+* Fix: Fixed an issue where onboarding settings were not updated correctly in an edge case.

+### 1.6.0 - 22-December-2025 ###
+* New: Introduced Email Summary with site performance insights from Google Search Console.
+* Improvement: Improved user experience in SureRank Meta box and other additional components.
+* Improvement: Optimized Page SEO checks in the SEO bar.
+* Improvement: Added custom field support (text and image) for ACF, SCF, Pods, and Metabox in meta templates, schemas, and social settings.
+* Fix: Fixed an issue where schema was not displaying in metabox when the display condition was set to the front page.

+### 1.5.1 - 09-December-2025 ###
+* Improvement: Enhanced content generation to provide more accurate and relevant results.
+* Improvement: Google Search Console Dashboard Widget - updated the UI for a better user experience.

+### 1.5.0 - 25-November-2025 ###
+* Improvement: Schema - Added option to reset display conditions defined in the first condition.
+* Improvement: Ability to add business information during onboarding.
+* Improvement: Added noindex robots settings for WooCommerce pages.
+* Improvement: Added compatibility to the Avada theme for Page SEO checks.
+* Improvement: UX enhancements.
+* Fix: Onboarding - Solved an issue where the onboarding form wasn't getting submitted in an edge case.
+* Fix: Fixed an issue where SEO Meta Box page checks were not updated in Classic Editor.
+* Fix: SureRank Schema now deactivates when WP Schema Pro plugin is enabled.

 ### 1.4.3 - 29-October-2025 ###
 * Improvement: Improved UI for Google Site Verification, Site SEO Checks, Page SEO Checks, and Focus Keyword.
 * Improvement: Improved sitemap cache generation process.
 * Improvement: Improved content generation to show results based on the site’s language.